bolhapp/bolha-api/README.md

 to start the api locally, you'll need a postgres connection, create a .env file based on .env.example and then run `yarn dev`

 #### postgres docker

 run a postgres container

-`docker run --name lfg -e POSTGRES_PASSWORD=mysecretpassword -v lfg:/var/lib/postgresql/data -p 5432:5432 -d postgres`
+`docker run --name bolha -e POSTGRES_PASSWORD=mysecretpassword -v bolha:/var/lib/postgresql/data -p 5432:5432 -d postgres`

 connect to container

-`docker exec -it lfg psql -U postgres`
+`docker exec -it bolha psql -U postgres`

 create the database

-`docker exec -it lfg psql -U postgres -c "CREATE DATABASE lfg;"`
+`docker exec -it bolha psql -U postgres -c "CREATE DATABASE bolha;"`

+##### Run migrations

+Now that you have your DB, you need to populate it, run `yarn db:migrate`

 ## Running scripts

 To run scripts you need to use `ts-node` and register the pathings.
-You can either do it using `yarn script <script path> ` or manbually type `ts-node -r tsconfig-paths/register <script path>`
+You can either do it using `yarn script <script path> ` or manually type `ts-node -r tsconfig-paths/register <script path>`